newsletter

 When it comes to leasing, ASC 842 has changed the game when it comes to many different accounting items, especially when it comes to how they get recorded and tracked.

-Some firms are still scrambling to make the transition from ASC 840 to 842, especially when it comes to deferred rent.
+Some firms are still scrambling to make the transition from ASC 840 to ASC 842, especially when it comes to deferred rent.

-It’s a complicated subject when it comes to recording and tracking, so let’s take a closer look at the procedures that are involved, how they’ve changed and what some of the implications of the ASK 842 changes are going forward.
+It’s a complicated subject when it comes to recording and tracking, so let’s take a closer look at the procedures that are involved, how they’ve changed and what some of the implications of the ASC 842 changes are going forward.

 What is Deferred Rent?

 The first step in this process is to define deferred rent.
-Fortunately, the definition is straightforward—from an accounting perspective, deferred rent is the difference between the actual cash tenants pay landlords and the straight-line expense recorded on the lessee’s statement as part of an operating lease.
+Fortunately, the definition is straightforward—from an accounting perspective, deferred rent is the difference between the actual cash tenants pay landlords and the straight-line rent expense recorded on the lessee’s statement as part of an operating lease.

 • iLeasePro Managing Variable Payments